AB-1242

 Key Takeaways

-• Establishes a Language Access Director to oversee translation and interpretation services across state agencies.
+• Establishes a Language Access Director to oversee translation and interpretation services across state health agencies.

 • Requires state agencies to provide materials in languages spoken by 5% or more of eligible service populations.

-• Mandates biennial language needs assessments and implementation plans to address service gaps.
+• Mandates biennial language needs assessments and implementation plans from all state agencies.

 Summary